jeffthemaximum/ruby/full-stack/file_attachments/file_attachment_current_limitations and FAQ.md

 - 4 - Need to display the uploaded file attachments somehow on the frontend in the template rendered by `def share` in `updates_controller.rb`
 - 5 - Display button to delete file attachment on `views/updates/new.html.erb`
   + commit 6358f378bba471c92a6b1c7fc758a12c911dcd0c
+- 6a - display file attachments on template rendered in the template rendered by `def edit` in `updates_controller.rb`
 - 6 - Display button to delete file attachment in the template rendered by `def edit` in `updates_controller.rb`
 - 7 - break out the code in `def create` in `app/controllers/updates` that iterates over the file_attachment_ids into it's own method so it's not cluttering the controller
 - 8 - Add validators to all models in `app/models/files/...`